RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#5/lesson#5.md

 	color:red;
 }
 ```
-__Save__ and __view__.
+##__Save__ and __view__. { .save}
 An ID is unique and can only be used once per page.
 So what if we wanted to make two of the paragraphs have a larger font-size?
 We can do that by using classes.
 First we need to give class names to the paragraphs we want changing.

 ```HTML
 <p class="large">He went missing from the garden yesterday.</p>